DS202-at-ISU/DS202-final-project-dream-team/README.md

 # Quick Data Summary

+- The data was cleaned by standardizing column names, extracting simplified categories from text fields, splitting composite IDs into separate columns, converting data types (dates, numbers), normalizing units to millions, and removing duplicates.

 What are the variables that you will be using in the main part of the report?
 What are their ranges?
 You could include a table with variable names, a short explanation, and (very broad) summary statistics.